top of page

 ABOUT US

-Our current project is in rural Madagascar near the largest remaining rainforested area in the country.
+Our current initiatives support a locally-based organization in rural Madagascar that operates in communities bordering the largest remaining intact rainforest on the island.
 Over 1% of the world’s biodiversity is represented within this region.
-CPALI works with a network of subsistence farmers to cultivate native resources and secure a market for them.
+CPALI works with a network of subsistence farmers to cultivate native resources such as wild silk and raffia, and secure a market for them.

-Farmers working with our project experience the value of conservation directly by producing new products from the land they steward.
-Farmers living on the borders of the Makira and Masoala Protected Areas who have worked with CPALI and SEPALIM have planted about 30,000 native trees in former clear-cut zones, intercropping them with edible plants.
+Farmers involved with CPALI experience the value of conservation directly by producing new products from the land that they steward.
+The 400 farmers engaged in our program live along the borders of Makira Natural Park and Masoala National Park and have planted over 30,000 native trees in former clear-cut areas, intercropping them with edible plants for multi-use agroforestry systems.

 CPALI’s unique approach to conservation challenges the idea that conservation and development are fundamentally opposed and works at the grassroots level to develop a mutually beneficial way to maintain a healthy environment.

-CPALI works closely with the Malagasy NGO, "Sehatry ny Mpamokatra Landy Ifotony, Madagascar" (Association of Wild Silk Producers) or SEPALI Madagascar.
-Mamy Ratsimbazafy, CPALI’s local director, founded SEPALI Madagascar in 2009 and manages a staff of 15 workers.
-Together, the SEPALI staff maintain a demonstration site and travel to 13 different communities to work with farmers.
-Artisans are trained at the SEPALI workshop to sew an innovative non-spun textile and to weave raffia (a leaf fiber native to Madadascar).
-The products are sold through our online market, Ta’na’na.
+This work is done hand-in-hand with the local Malagasy non-governmental organization, "Sehatry ny Mpamokatra Landy Ifotony, Madagascar" (Association of Wild Silk Producers) or SEPALI Madagascar.
+SEPALI Madagascar was formed in 2009 and currently has a staff of 17 local managers and artisans.
+Together, the SEPALI Madagascar staff maintain a demonstration site and travel to 13 rural communities to work with farmers.
+Artisans are trained at the central SEPALI Madagascar workshop to sew an innovative non-spun textile and to weave raffia (a leaf fiber native to Madadascar).
+These products are sold through CPALI's retail brand, Tanana Madagascar, and are fair trade and wildlife friendly verified.

 CPALI is an equal opportunity employer.
 We shall not discriminate and will not discriminate in employment, recruitment, Board membership, advertisements for employment, compensation, termination, upgrading, promotions, and other conditions of employment against any employee or job applicant on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, or for any other discriminatory reason.